gusbemacbe/suru-plus/README.md

 * Do you find the misused icons?
 * Did you find the errors?

-Report, but please provide well-detailed informations.
+Report, but please provide well-detailed information.
 Or I will have difficulty to understand what you are saying or to know which app you are referring.

 ## Contribution